-From the earliest James Bond novel (in 1956) and films (1976) the ultimate spy and debonair man about time has been seen drinking champagne, not least Bollinger Champagne.
+From the earliest James Bond novel (in 1956) and films (1976) the ultimate spy and debonair man about time have been seen drinking champagne, not least Bollinger Champagne.
 What is it though that makes this Champagne stand out from the rest.

 Where Is Bollinger Champagne Made?

 Set in the geographical heart of Champagne at Aÿ, the House of Bollinger is a short drive from the well-known town of Epernay.
 The unimposing Bollinger house is on Rue Jules Loubet in the center of town; extravagance at the hands of Bollinger is reserved for the vineyards, the grapes, and the winemaking.

 Head of Bollinger is Ghislain de Montgolfier, great, great Grandson of the founder.
 Ghislain is playful, charming man but behind this lies a man with a passion for his wine.
 The earnestness to get the Bollinger message across is without the slightest arrogance from one in such a revered position.
 Bollinger is the last true family-owned houses in Champagne.

 Bollinger keep many traditional methods in their winemaking but have also invested huge sums of money in technology.
 “We use and adapt technology to make it work for us” says Stephen,“ It is important that any use of technology does not take away any of the characters that make Bollinger unique.”

 The wine is fermented in oak casks and a little in stainless steel.
 The wood is not to give flavor to the wine, it is to keep control of the oxidation.
 Control is very important to Bollinger.
 It is with control, that year after year, the house produces a wine that is consistent in style, flavor, and quality.